Maksof-waqarahmed/DevOps/network basics/README.md

-# 📄 README – Domain, DNS & Hosting
+# 📄 Domain, DNS & Hosting
 ## **1. What is a Domain?**

 A **domain** is a unique **human-readable name** used to identify a website or resource on the internet.